UnstableDesign/AdaCAD/docs/reference/operations/satinish.md

 tags: [advanced, structure]
 ---
 # satinish
-![file](./img/satinish.png)

-## Description
 Generates a structure by shifting the first row (described by the input string), the number of shifts specified on each row.
 This operation interprets the  term "satin" loosely as a repeating pic that is shifted 1 or more positions on each successive pic.

+![file](./img/satinish.png)

 ## Parameters
 - `pattern`: a sequence of numbers, separated by a space, that describes the repeating pattern.
 For example, 2 2 3 3 creates the repeating pattern of having 2 warps raised, then 2 lowered, then 3 raised, then 3 lowered.